Skip to content

 Pattern Recognition, 2015 – ongoing, artistic research method and pedagogical tool.
 The process was developed for the fundamental artistic research methods, as well as developing language around relating subjectivity and environment, or the body with the landscape psychologies.

-Sublime Timescapes, 2000 – ongoing, photo, image documentation project utilising the camera as a means to send ourselves back obscured information about our relationship with time and nature of the mind.
+Sublime Timescapes, 2000 – ongoing, photo, utilising the camera as a means to view obscured information about our relationship with time and philosophy of mind.
+The series is made out of researching water, space, technology, landscapes relative to historic perspectives in conflicts related to DaVinci’s writing on mental turbulence and cognitive dissonance.

 Suspended Planes, 2015, installation, placed 2 acrylic panels in a room with a video projection of a hand touching a hand, to understand the ways image making obscures visual materials, and the erasures of potential virtual realities reemerge subliminal or inverted fantasies.